gvwilson/fiction/iffy/index.md

 resonant heat sinks,
 and ever-so-slightly irregular gears whose off-center spin would automatically synchronize to minimize power coupling.
-She had gone as deep into the Jungle as she dared to find anything that matched, but every trail ended in "no results" or a blinking scarlet "restricted" warning.
+She had gone as deep into Hell as she dared to find anything that matched, but every trail ended in "no results" or a blinking scarlet "restricted" warning.
 After a couple of those she had stopped looking, afraid of who or what might notice.

 "Girl!
 Girl!
-Dammit, woman, where that affin girl?"
+Dammit, woman, where is that affin' girl?"
 Iffy jumped as Uncle Jack bellowed from below deck.
 He had been out with his biffs the night before, which was Uncle Jack-speak for drinking more than he could handle